rebelsky/tec154/eboards/eboard.01.md

 * Study particular technologies
     * General:  Form hypothesis, design and conduct experiment, learn
-    * Specific: Scientific method – randomized controlled experiments about the efficiency and happiness of people who use the technology vs. those who do not
+    * Specific: Scientific method - randomized controlled experiments about the efficiency and happiness of people who use the technology vs. those who do not
     * Specific: observational approach
--   * Social scientific approach – consider the context of things – what social forces create it, what effects it has on people and society
+    * Social scientific approach - consider the context of things – what social forces create it, what effects it has on people and society
--   * Study by use – what’s it like to use the technology?
+    * Study by use - what's it like to use the technology?
 Individualized environment

 In this course:

--       Develop lenses to view technologies
+* Develop lenses to view technologies
--       Study specific technologies
+* Study specific technologies

 Course structure: details are online

-Expectations: attend and participate
+Expectations: attend and participate [_A full list of expectations is on the course Web site.
+There are daily questions on the readings, a mid-semester examination and final, a final paper and presentation, and a few other compnents._]

 Readings:

--       What is the thesis?
+* What is the thesis?
--       What is the structure of the argument?
+* What is the structure of the argument?
--       What evidence does the author provide?
+* What evidence does the author provide?